-A prior offender may be ordered to pay higher damages, which is why, as your lawyer, The Lynch Law Group will advise you to wait until the criminal trial has concluded.
+A prior offender may be ordered to pay higher damages, which is why, as your lawyer, The Law Offices Of Andrew Lynch will advise you to wait until the criminal trial has concluded.
 In addition, the criminal court judge may order the defendant to pay punitive damages to the victim that are separate from and in addition to the damages claimed in a civil trial.
 Punitive damages may be awarded to you even if you are not injured in the accident.

 Underage DUI Charges

 DUI cases for individuals under the age of 21 can be far stricter.
 While it normally takes a blood alcohol content of 0.08 for a DUI charge, if the driver is under 21 and legally barred from consuming alcohol, police only need to find a BAC of 0.02.